 • I suppose I might insist on making issues of things.
 But that is not my nature, and I always bear in ming that my mission is to leave behind me the kind of impression that will make it easier for those who follow.

-• I hadn't set out to change the world in any way.
-Whatever I am, it is a culmination of the goodwill of people who, regardless of anything else, saw me as I am, and not as somebody else.
+• I hadn't set out to change the world in any way, because I knew that I couldn't.
+And whatever I am, it is a culmination of the goodwill, the help and understanding of the many people that I have met around the world who have, regardless of anything else, seen me as I am, not trying to be somebody else.

 • Leadership should be born out of the understanding of the needs of those who would be affected by it.